svlad-90/DLT-Message-Analyzer/md/search/search.md

 > **Note!**
 >
-> Above means, that you can easily:
+> Above means that you can easily:
 > - filter out messages of the specific application - e.g. ^DLTD
-> - filter out messages, which originate from the specific context id of all applicaitons - e.g. ^[\w]{1,4} CTX
+> - filter out messages, which originate from the specific context id of all applications - e.g. ^[\w]{1,4} CTX
-> - filter out messages, which originate from the specific context id of of the specific applicaiton - e.g. ^SYS JOUR
+> - filter out messages, which originate from the specific context id of the specific application - e.g. ^SYS JOUR
 > - use your already existing regex expression, which do not consider the above filtering capabilities
 >
 > Together with the increased speed of the search this way of filtering becomes much more comfortable, than usage of the usual dlt-viewer's filters.